SiftLogic/api_sample_libraries/README.md

 Licenses
 ========

-Most of the 3rd party libraries are installed via various package manager.
+Most of the 3rd party libraries are installed via various package managers.
 Their licenses can be checked in the created package manager folder.
-More details of this in each languages folder.
-Included 3rd Party library license info, please see:
+For more details of this, look in each languages folder.
+3rd Party library license info has been included though, please see:

 * **PemFTP (PHP):** https://github.com/SiftLogic/api_sample_libraries/tree/master/patched_pemftp/README.md
 * **Command Line Parser Library (.Net):** http://commandline.codeplex.com/license